hleclerc/Sane_inter/_README.md

     density * intersection_area a, b
 ```

-## Classes
+> (Remark: there are different kinds of vtables in Sane.
+Adding a pointer at the beginning is the default solution -- very good on a general purpose -- but other choices exist)

-**Classes parameters can be of any kind**, as long as copy and equality can be CT handled (in a symbolic way or not).
+## Template classes

-Template parameters can then be of any type (strings, array, ...), even if it involves memory allocation, files or any kinds of symbolic content allowed to be CT handled.
+**Classes parameters can be of any type**, as long as copy and equality can be CT (Compile-Time) handled -- in a symbolic way or not.
+This does not exclude the types that may imply memory allocation (symbolically handled) nor the types that imply input/output (if authorized).

 ```python
 # `sizes` can be defined using any kind of array